hisubram/mobilefoundation/mdoverview.md

 #	Overview
 {: #overview_mobilefoundation}

 {{site.data.keyword.mobilefoundation_short}} provides an integrated set of backend capabilities for Mobile, Web and Progressive Web Apps (PWA).
 Developers can choose to use front-end tools or frameworks of their choice and leverage the rich set of backend capabilities provided by {{site.data.keyword.mobilefoundation_short}} service. {{site.data.keyword.mobilefoundation_short}} SDKs are available for Cordova, iOS, Android, Xamarin, Windows 10, React Native and Mobile Web.

 ## Key capabilities offered by {{site.data.keyword.mobilefoundation_short}}

 ### User Engagement
 {: #user_engagement}

 Building engaging mobile apps is the key to the success of an app strategy for any business.
 User engagement can be built into apps using push notifications. {{site.data.keyword.mobilefoundation_short}} supports sending notifications to iOS, Android, and Windows 10 devices.
 Notifications can be sent to all users, a subset of users or to users based on their area of interest.
 Interactive and silent notifications are supported for relevant platforms.
-Personalisation is a key aspect for user engagement.
+Personalization is a key aspect for user engagement.
 You can segment the users and tailor apps for specific user segments with the **Live Update** capability.

 ###  App Insights
 {: #app_insights}